benediktwerner/AdventOfCode/2020/optimized/README.md

 Rest is pretty standard memoized graph search, although we can use fixed-size arrays instead of hash-maps.

 With 13 bits we can only have 2048 different bags.

+Could be improved by assuming that no bag is contained directly by more than 20 (or some higher fixed numer) other bags.
+This would allow the usage of a fixed size array instead of a `Vec` which reduces runtime by roughly 50%.

+### Day 8

+For part 2 we execute as normal and mark visited instructions but during usual execution reaching an already visited instruction is ignored.
+But on every `nop` or `jmp` we first try to execute with it flipped, also marking visited instructions but terminating and back-tracking when reaching an already marked instruction.
+When we instead reach the end during this we are done.

+Could maybe be improved by assuming you always need to flip a `jmp -XXX` which seems to be true for all official inputs.